 - 3.2.5.2 The chair will serve no more than two (2) consecutive terms of four (4) years each, exception may be made by the FCMB Director when others are not available to serve. - 3.2.5.3 The secretary and regular members are exempt from term limits. - 3.2.6 Removal from certification board or office - 3.2.6.1 Board members and board officers may be removed from their positions for cause.
 Causes for removal shall include, but are not limited to, malfeasance, breach of security policy, unethical conduct, conflicts of interest, poor job performance, failure to follow the FCMB Operations Manual, and/or failure to maintain IAI membership or discipline certification specific to the board. - 3.2.6.2 When the Director becomes aware of a cause for removal of a certification board member or officer, the Director may order the removal of the board member.
 A replacement shall be voted in from the current list of potential applicants or appointed by the Director or designee. - 3.2.6.2.1 If there is a need to review the member's situation, the Director may appoint a three-member ad hoc committee to examine the issue(s) and conduct whatever investigative procedures it deems appropriate or necessary.
 The committee shall consist of the two at-large FCMB members and one chosen from the FCMB management team.
 The committee shall issue a report of their findings and a recommendation for action within thirty (30) days.
-The Director shall consider the appropriate action.
+The Director shall consider the committee's findings and recommendations and determine the appropriate action.
 The Director shall have the authority to remove the certification board members or officers when appropriate. - 3.2.7 Changes to the organizational structure will be considered by the FCMB.
 Only members of the FCMB may petition for changes to be considered.
 Changes shall be implemented by a change in the FCMB Certification Program Operations Manual. - 3.2.8 The Director may act in place of any FCMB member or officer in cases where a member or officer is unable to perform their duties or are deficient or negligent.
-This provision shall apply to administrative and/or managerial functions. - 3.3 Outsourcing - 3.3.1 The FCMB shall have a legally enforceable agreement covering the arrangements, including confidentiality and conflict of interests, with each body that provides outsourced work related to the certification process. - 3.3.2 The FCMB shall assume full responsibility for any work that is outsourced to an outside body, to include: - 3.3.2.1 Ensure that the outside body is fully competent to complete the assigned work and complies with FCMB policies and procedures. - 3.3.2.2 Assess and monitor the performance of outside bodies conducting outsourced work. - 3.3.2.3 Maintain documents to demonstrate that bodies conducting outsourced work meet all relevant requirements.
+This provision shall apply to administrative and/or managerial functions.